g0dfathera/tenders_parser/README.md

 # Georgian Tender Document Scraper

-This Python script scrapes public tender document data from the official Georgian government procurement website.
+This Python script scrapes public tender document data from the official Georgian government procurement website (tenders.procurement.gov.ge).
 It parses all available pages dynamically and extracts document information related to each tender.

 ## Features